 These Folks Make History Engaging

-While Talbot County museums touch on many subjects, there is a common theme, which allows visitors to explore how the people of this area made a living from the land and water.
+While Talbot County museums touch on many subjects, there is a common theme, which allows visitors to explore how the people of the Eastern Shore made a living from the land and water.

 The Chesapeake Bay Maritime Museum in St. Michaels provides a stunning, up-close view of the Miles River, as well as a view into the importance of the Chesapeake Bay.
 See how the Bay sustains the lives of both humans and wildlife, with hands-on displays, interpretive events, water cruises, boat restoration workshops, and so much more.
 Make sure to grab a selfie at the giant waterman’s boots!